conor42/fast-lzma2/README.md

-The __Fast LZMA2 Library__ is a lossless high-ratio data compression library based on the LZMA2 codec in 7-zip.
+The __Fast LZMA2 Library__ is a lossless high-ratio data compression library based on Igor Pavlov's LZMA2 codec from 7-zip.

 Binaries of 7-Zip forks which use the algorithm are available in the [7-Zip-FL2 project] and the [7-Zip-zstd project].
 The library is also embedded in a fork of XZ Utils, named [FXZ Utils].